dart-lang/language/working/macros/feature-specification.md

 calls to `applyAspect` must always return an "equal" `Identifier` object, regardless of if they are compiled in separate modules.

-**TODO**: You may need to be able to navigate to the declaration of an `Identifier`, for instance in order to get a reference to one of its members or inspect the shape of the generated declaration.
+**TODO**: You may need to be able to navigate to the declaration of one of these `Identifier`s, for instance in order to get a reference to one of its members or inspect the shape of the generated declaration.
 How do we want to expose this?
-See the sectin below on ordering and invocation for possible constraints.
+See the section below on ordering and invocation for possible constraints.

 ### Declaring an Aspect Macro